by Jen | Mar 24, 2026 | 1 Samuel 17, David and Goliath, DISO studies, Introduction

 Dig-In Challenges

-2. REFINE my understanding of this text by skimming Galatians to determine which of the following types of writing appears most often there: instruction, law, letter, narrative, poetry, or prophecy.
-Then I’ll reread chapter 5 to see what (if any) other types are in use.
+- REFINE my understanding of this text by determining which of the following types of writing appear in Psalm 23: instruction, law, letter, narrative, poetry, or prophecy.
 I’ll note the types I find and from that determine whether the text should be interpreted literally.

-3. REFINE: Next, I’ll research the book’s historical context by referencing an introduction to the book of Galatians.
-Many bound Bibles have an intro section immediately before Galatians 1, but I’m going to use the ESV online intro to Galatians.
-This reference, written by Bible publishers, provides historical details like who wrote the book, to whom, and when.
-It often also contains a summary of the book’s content.
+- REFINE: Next, I’ll research the book’s historical context by referencing an Introduction to the Book of Psalms, starting here.
+These references may also contain a summary of the book’s content.
 If you’re working along with me, note any relevant or interesting facts you uncover in your review of these materials.
-Based on what you discover about writing type and in the introduction, should Galatians 5 be interpreted literally?
+Based on the writing type (from step 2, above) and what you discover in the introduction, should Psalm 23 be interpreted literally?

-4. REFINE: Last, I’ll be looking up the meaning of a few words and phrases from my focus verse using an interlinear Bible tool.
-I like Biblehub.com’s Greek tool for this research.
+- REFINE: Last, I’ll be looking up the meaning of a few words and phrases from my focus verse using an interlinear Bible tool.
+I like Biblehub.com’s Hebrew tool for this research.
 To use it, follow the link above.
-You can scroll to the verse(s) you want to examine by clicking the blue arrow to the right of the verse citation (“Galatians 5:9”) for higher-numbered verses or the arrow to the left to view verses 1 through 8.
+You can scroll to the verse(s) you want to examine by clicking the blue arrow to the right of the verse citation (“Psalm 23:3”) for higher-numbered verses or the arrow to the left to view verses 1 and 2.
 Once you locate the verse, click the number in the Strong’s column that corresponds to the English word or phrase you’re researching.
 Note anything the Spirit highlights for you in the information provided.

 I encourage you to use these tools and dig as much as you can this week.
 I pray the Spirit will bless your efforts, my friend!